-Summer Carnival Hollyhock will grow to be about 5 feet tall at maturity extending to 7 feet tall with the flowers, with a spread of 18 inches.
+Hollyhock will grow to be about 4 feet tall at maturity extending to 6 feet tall with the flowers, with a spread of 18 inches.
 It tends to be leggy, with a typical clearance of 1 foot from the ground, and should be underplanted with lower-growing perennials.
 The flower stalks can be weak and so it may require staking in exposed sites or excessively rich soils.
 It grows at a fast rate, and tends to be biennial, meaning that it puts on vegetative growth the first year, flowers the second, and then dies.
 However, this species tends to self-seed and will thereby endure for years in the garden if allowed.
 As an herbaceous perennial, this plant will usually die back to the crown each winter, and will regrow from the base each spring.
 Be careful not to disturb the crown in late winter when it may not be readily seen!

 This plant should only be grown in full sunlight.
 It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
 It is not particular as to soil type or pH.
 It is highly tolerant of urban pollution and will even thrive in inner city environments.
-This is a selected variety of a species not originally from North America.
+This species is not originally from North America.